jonathankerth/resume-template/README.md

 5. Access your deployed resume at `https://<your-github-username>.github.io/<repository-name>`.

+6. To get a PDF version of your resume, simply open the web version and use the Print to PDF feature of your web browser:

+   - Open your resume in the browser.
+   - Use the print option in your browser (often found in the menu or by pressing CTRL + P or CMD + P on your keyboard).
+   - In the print dialog, select "Save as PDF" or similar option as the destination and save the file.

-6. Share your unique resume with others in the software engineering community.
+7. Share your unique resume with others in the software engineering community.

 ## License